This isn’t FDC Willard, but let’s pretend it is, with some of his many academic awards

 “Science must be understood as a gutsy human enterprise.”
 Stephen Jay Gould

 Yes, scientists are human.
-They even have a sense of humor – consider the career of F.D.C.
+They even have a sense of humor.
+Consider the career of F.D.C.
 Willard.
-He’s known for being listed as an author for several serious research papers, and he’s a cat.
+He’s known for being listed as an author of serious research papers, and he’s a cat.

 It seems Jack H. Hetherington, a Michigan State University physics professor, wrote a soon-to-be-influential paper on the low-temperature physics of helium-3 isotopes.
 He was the sole author, but in the formal tone of research, he had